 - Blood pressure.
 You will get this test each time you see your doctor during your pregnancy.
-A nurse will wrap a small sleeve around your arm.
-The sleeve is connected to a monitor that checks your blood pressure at that moment.
+A small sleeve will be wrapped around your arm.
+The sleeve is connected to a monitor that checks your blood pressure.
 The test is painless.
 This test can help identify conditions such as preeclampsia.
 Preeclampsia is high blood pressure during pregnancy.
 It can affect the health of your kidneys and liver.
 If left untreated, it can cause serious problems during your pregnancy.

 - Urine test.
 You will get this test each time you see your doctor during your pregnancy.
-You will be asked to provide a urine sample (pee in a cup) at your doctor’s office.
-It is painless.
+You will be asked to provide a urine sample at your doctor’s office.
 Your urine will be sent to a lab to check for bladder or kidney infection.
 Also, the lab will test your urine for excess protein.
 Too much protein could be a sign of preeclampsia.

 - Blood tests.
-A blood test will check for certain conditions, including sexually transmitted diseases, hepatitis B, HIV, and anemia.
-Also, it will check your blood type and Rh factor (a condition that measures the compatibility of your blood to your baby’s).
 The test involves inserting a small needle into a vein in your arm to collect a blood sample.
-It is generally painless.
+It’s generally painless.
+The test will check for certain conditions, including sexually transmitted diseases, hepatitis B, HIV, and anemia.
+The lab will also check your blood type and Rh factor (a condition that measures the compatibility of your blood to your baby’s blood).

 - Group B streptococcus infection screening.
-This test looks for a type of bacteria (GBS) that causes pneumonia and other serious infections in babies.
+This test involves swabbing a portion of your vagina and rectum.
+It may feel uncomfortable.
+The test looks for a type of bacteria (GBS) that causes pneumonia and other serious infections in babies.
 The test is performed between 35 and 37 weeks of pregnancy.
-It involves swabbing a portion of your vagina and rectum.
-It may feel uncomfortable.
-Generally, the test is painless.
 If you test positive for the bacteria, your doctor will give you antibiotics when you are in labor.

 - Abdominal circumference.
-This test measures (with a measuring tape) your belly to assess the baby’s size and growth.
-It is painless.
+Your doctor will use a measuring tape to assess your baby’s size and growth.
+It’s painless.

 - Glucose challenge screening.
+Your doctor will supply you with a sugary drink to drink.
+He or she will then test your blood one hour later to measure your blood sugar levels.
+It’s painless.
 This test looks at your blood sugar levels.
 It can tell your doctor if you have gestational diabetes (high blood sugar).
-It is usually performed between 24 and 28 weeks of pregnancy.
-It involves drinking a sugary drink (supplied by your doctor) and testing your blood one hour later to measure your blood sugar levels.
-It is painless.
+It’s usually performed between 24 and 28 weeks of pregnancy.

 - Ultrasound exam.
+This test involves moving a wand around on the outside of your stomach to look at your baby.
+The technician will apply a gel to your stomach to help the wand glide easily.
 Most women have this test once between the 18th and 20th weeks of pregnancy.
-It involves moving a wand around your stomach to look at the baby.
-The technician will apply a gel to your stomach to help the wand glide easily.
 If you are considered to be a high-risk pregnancy (based on your age, the number of babies you are carrying, or a medical condition), you may have multiple ultrasound exams.
 The test is painless.

 - Kick counts.
 This is a test you can monitor on your own from anywhere.
 It involves counting the number of kicks you feel from your baby.
 You should start to feel your baby move around your 20th week of pregnancy.
-If you are concerned that your baby is not moving, see your doctor.
-Additionally, time the amount of time it takes for your baby to kick or move 10 times.
+Monitor the amount of time it takes for your baby to kick or move 10 times.
 Call your doctor if it takes longer than 2 hours.
 Repeat this test 3 times each week.
-Also, call your doctor if the number decreases.
+If you are concerned that your baby is not moving, see your doctor.
+Also, call your doctor if the number of kicks decreases.

 Things to consider

-Certain medical conditions are more likely to occur or be detected during pregnancy.
+Certain medical conditions may be detected during pregnancy.
 This would include:

 - Birth defects and genetic abnormalities.
 Many birth defects and genetic abnormalities aren’t caused by pregnancy.
 However, they can be detected during pregnancy.
 Some of the more common ones include Down syndrome, cystic fibrosis, and spina bifida.

 - Placenta previa.
 This occurs during pregnancy.
-It is when the placenta (the membrane that develops around the baby) covers a mother’s cervix.
+It’s when the placenta (the membrane that develops around the baby) covers a mother’s cervix.
 It can cause severe bleeding during pregnancy and childbirth.